 The Active Transportation Network (Schedule 3A) is made up of cycling and sidewalk facilities, including various types of trails.
+It also includes a connection to Bramalea GO from surrounding trails and parks with the intent of creating better active transportation connections to the GO Station.

 - 2.1.3.5 In accordance with the Active Transportation Master Plan, the planning, design, and provision of the cycling network will: - a.
 Provide a safe, enjoyable, and practical way to get around. - b.
 Ensure the provision of sidewalks on both sides of the street to improve street design and promote walkability. - c.
 Offer a real choice for commuters and recreational cyclists of all ages, abilities, and backgrounds. - d.
-Instill a culture of cycling in Brampton that sees cycling as a viable, everyday way to get around the city. - e.
-Support the development of 15-minute neighbourhoods and allow residents to complete short trips of distances less than 5 kilometres by bicycle.
+Instill a culture of cycling in Brampton that sees cycling as a viable, everyday way to get around the city.

-- 2.1.3.6 In accordance with the Active Transportation Master Plan, the planning, design, and provision of sidewalks, multi-use paths, and recreational trails, will: - a.
-Improve walkability with shorter blocks, introducing sidewalks where there are none (or if sidewalks are not feasible, introduce traffic calming measures), wider sidewalks, rest areas, safe crossings, and adequate space and soil volumes for trees; - b.
-Be prioritized in the development of new communities through the requirement of sidewalks on both sides of the street and the retrofit of sidewalks where they currently do not exist in existing communities: - c.
+- e.
+Support the development of 15-minute neighbourhoods and allow residents to complete short trips of distances less than 5 kilometres by bicycle. - 2.1.3.6 In accordance with the Active Transportation Master Plan, the planning, design, and provision of sidewalks, multi-use paths, and recreational trails, will: - a.
+Improve walkability with shorter blocks, introducing sidewalks where there are none (or if sidewalks are not feasible, introduce traffic calming measures), wider sidewalks, rest areas, safe crossings, and adequate space and soil volumes for trees; - Be prioritized in the development of new communities through the requirement of sidewalks on both sides of the street and the retrofit of sidewalks where they currently do not exist in existing communities; - c.
 Connect residential areas with commercial and employment uses to provide safe routes for people going to work; and, - d.
 Provide enhanced, safe, and convenient pedestrian routes within Centres, Boulevards, Corridors, and Major Transit Station Areas.